ZavNatalia/nextjs-blog/README.md

 ---

-# Frontend Trends and News Platform
+# nextjs-blog

-This project is a modern **Next.js** application designed for publishing posts and curating the latest trends and news in the frontend development ecosystem.
+`nextjs-blog` is a modern **Next.js** application designed for publishing posts and curating the latest trends and news in the frontend development ecosystem.
 Built with **TypeScript** and styled using **TailwindCSS**, this platform provides an elegant, fast, and responsive experience for developers and enthusiasts alike.

 ---